International Paper profit down on weak packaging sales

 International Paper Co (IP.N) posted a lower-than-expected profit on Thursday due to weak sales of consumer packaging in North America and Asia.

-IP, one of the world's largest producers of corrugated packaging and paper, does not expect the global economy to improve in 2013, although it expects recent price increases to stick and significantly boost its own profit next year.
+IP, one of the world's largest producers of corrugated packaging and paper, does not expect the global economy to improve in 2013.

 "The world seems to be moving in slow motion," Chief Executive Officer John Faraci said in an interview.
 "It's still moving ahead, but it's definitely in slow motion."